erikedin/Behavior.jl/docs/TUTORIAL.md

 ```
 `ExecutableSpecifications` will by default print each `Feature`, `Scenario`, and step as they
 are being executed, and show a final result of how many scenarios succeeded, and how many
 failed as part of each `Feature`.
-Finally, it `SUCCESS` to indicate that no errors were
+Finally, it says `SUCCESS` to indicate that no errors were
 found.

 ## Optional: Introduce an error to see failures